Given a string s

-, find the length of the longest substring without repeating characters.
+Given a string s, find the length of the longest substring without repeating characters.

-The longest substrings without repeating characters are abc
+Input: "abcabcbb" Output: 3 The longest substrings without repeating characters are abc, bca, and cab, all with length 3.

-Output: 3
+Example 3

 Constraints

 Another important thing to confirm with your interviewer when handling strings is the character set, as this will help us define the space complexity of the problem.
-A safe assumption is that our solution will implement ASCII (128 characters) or Extended ASCII (256 characters)
+A safe assumption is that our solution will implement ASCII (128 characters) or Extended ASCII (256 characters).

 We can separate this work into two subproblems.
-First, we need a helper function to determine if a given string has any repeating characters - this can be done by scanning a given range and counting character occurences with a hash map.
+First, we need a helper function to determine if a given string has any repeating characters - this can be done by scanning a given range and counting character occurrences with a hash map.

 class Solution: